DInnaD/labnotebook/content/lab-notebook/2012-02-20-finer-sampling-in-prosecutors-fallacy.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-02-20 19:12:13
+date: 2012-02-20T19:12:13Z
-layout: post
+redirects:
+- /wordpress/archives/3905
+- /archives/3905
 slug: finer-sampling-in-prosecutors-fallacy
-title: finer sampling in prosecutor's fallacy
-redirects: [/wordpress/archives/3905, /archives/3905]
-categories:
-- ecology
 tags:
 - warning-signals
+title: finer sampling in prosecutor's fallacy
+url: /2012/02/20/finer-sampling-in-prosecutors-fallacy/
 ---

 Create the data.
 We'll save files as some of these code chunks need to be run on the cluster for large memory use.